ptaushanov/festify/README.md

-# 🌸 Festify - Multiplatform Educational App for the Bulgarian holydays 🌸
+# 🌸 Multiplatform Educational App for the Bulgarian holydays 🌸

 **Festify** is an educational multiplatform app that uses gamification elements to engage and motivate students in their learning of Bulgarian holidays.
 It is